Tie Dye Basics

 Taught by Jessi Highet

 Jessi Highet studied textiles and clothing, along with everything else she could manage to study at Parsons.
-She has been teaching children’s art classes for over seven years and started teaching art to adults two years ago.
+She has been teaching children’s art classes for over 10 years and started teaching art to adults five years ago.
 She works as a stylist, window display creator, and textile artist.
 When she's not working, she's usually out finding something to tinker with, tediously stitch together, or throw in a dye bath.

 This class is very different from children's tie-dye but still just as fun!
 Here, we will explore five different methods of folding, twisting, and binding to create specific patterns on our dye-ables.